risk-first/website/Purpose-Development-Team.md

 Just as a decision over how fast to cycle to work changes the [balance of risk](Glossary.md#balance-of-risk), the actions and decisions we make in software development do too.

-The difference is, while the cycling example was chosen to be quite _finely balanced_, in software development we should be looking for actions to take where the upside _considerably_ defeats the downside.
+The difference is, while the cycling example was chosen to be quite _finely balanced_, in software development we should be looking for actions to take which improve the upside _considerably_ more than they worsen the downside.
 That is, improving the [balance of risk](Glossary.md#balance-of-risk) _as much as possible_.

 ![Good and Not-So-Good Actions](images/numbers/good-not-so-good-actions.png)